 On the whole, it can be hard to classify their songs on this scale due to prevalence of Epic Rocking in their work and their corresponding habit of having different sections of their songs fall all over the scale.
 For example, "Pull Me Under" has sections that get as heavy as 8 (the chorus sections and the coda, most notably) and others that drop down to 1 or 2 (the midsection, the intro).
 Overall, this songs still is around a 7, though.
 This is a common problem for Progressive Metal bands, not surprisingly.

-For that matter, playing any of this band's music in real life, which is why most of the actual covers and tributes don't make true justice to the originals.
+Playing any of this band's music in real life, which is why most of the actual covers and tributes don't make true justice to the originals.

 John Petrucci said in an interview that one of the ways he keeps himself motivated to improve as a musician is by writing parts he can't actually play.
 Considering he's a gamer himself, this makes a lot of sense.